 The global contact lenses market has observed a decline of around $1,409.62 million due to the outbreak of the COVID-19 pandemic, which has accounted for over 10% decrease in the market revenue.
 The contact lenses segment constitutes an essential component of the global vision care market

 .
 The demand for contact lens is continually increasing with the growing prevalence of visual dysfunctions and eye disorders both in developed and developing countries.
-The adoption of contact lenses to improve looks is also significantly propelling the market.
+The adoption of lenses to improve looks is also significantly propelling the market.
 However, due to the COVID-19 impact across the globe, distribution channels have been disturbed and the availability has become reduced for contact lenses.
 The need to restore multiple vision dysfunctions, including refractive errors such as myopia, hyperopia, astigmatism, and presbyopia, therapeutic benefits of contact lenses include corneal protection corneal pain relief and healing is expected to drive market growth during the forecast period.

 - The online store segment is likely to grow at the highest CAGR during the forecast period because the consumers shift from retail to online stores.